Ukrainians welcomed to the UK under the Homes for Ukraine Scheme are eligible to:

 You can also get support from Citizens Advice

-To open a bank account in the UK, you usually need to show proof of ID such as;
+To open a bank account in the UK, you usually need to show proof of identification (ID) such as:

 You also need proof of permanent address.